HI-OD2A-P2P/TEDS-Processing/README.md

     * Run the "convert_to_db" method to read the csv and put it all into a mysql table.
  - MSSQL Version: Unfortunately, I never got the code to run, the driver that writes out to the database was giving an error that basically said "hey, the issue isn't me" and I was unable to find a solution in the time given.
 Instead, we just did a direct import of the csv file from step 2 into the database.
 The process for that is as follows:
       * If using a local machine to a VM, to copy the csv file over: go into finder, and do a copy on the csv file, then go to finder in the VM and do a paste.
-      * Open MySQLWorkbench
+      * Open MS SQL Management Studio
       * double click on the database to show the popup menu
       * select 'Tasks'
-      * select 'Import Data'
+      * select 'Import Data', do NOT select "Import flat file", it will fail
       * click the 'Next' button
       * for data source, select 'flat file source'
       * click the 'Browse' button